mhoemmen/wg21-proposals/movable-box/movable-box.md

 would not introduce any more possibility for dangling than these types already have.

+#### Types with external state affecting how they copy

+Suppose that a class `fp256` represents a 256-bit floating-point number with 1 sign bit,
+$p - 1$ significand bits, and $w = 254 - p$ exponent bits.
+The class stores the bits in a `std::array<uint64_t, 4>` and has no other non-static member data, so it can perfectly be made trivially copyable.
+However, users can set a global integer to determine the number of significand bits.
+This lets them trade between precision and representable range.

+(We came up with this example by recalling the ARPREC library (Bailey et al. 2002), though its `mp_real` class performs dynamic allocation and thus could not be trivially copyable.)

+Suppose that one program sets the number of significand bits to 236 (the number used by IEEE 754's binary256 type), creates an `fp256` object `src`, copies its object representation, ahd sends the object representation over a network to another program.
+That program had already set the number of significand bits to some other value.
+The receiving program then uses `bit_cast<fp256>` to create an `fp256` object implicitly with the received bytes.
+The resulting value is a valid `fp256` value, but does not represent the value in the sending program.

+Our reading of the *Returns* clause of [bit.cast] is that this falls under the the following case:

+> If there are multiple such values
+> [corresponding to the value representation produced],
+> which value is produced is unspecified.

+That is, a single value representation (the 256 bits) can represent multiple floating-point values, and which value it represents depends on external state (the global number of significand bits).

+We could imagine adding more global state that controls the total number of bits used for the representation, and establish an invariant that all unused bits must be set to zero.
+This would fall into the following [bit.cast] *Returns* case.

+> For the result and each object created within it,
+> if there is no value of the object's type
+> corresponding to the value representation produced,
+> the behavior is undefined.

+This class is trivially copyable!
+This proposal would do nothing to affect classes like this.
+They already behave strangely.
+C++ currently has no way to tell users not to take the liberties that trivial copyability offers them.

 # Implementation

 ## Compiler changes due to Core language relaxation?